borisdev/research/tune_llms/README.md

 ## Consulting success factors

+- get in front of CTOs
+- get traction
 - the story of past failure

-## People

-- Robert
-- Boris
-- Shawn
-- Conner

 ## Notes based on chat with Shawn Feb 3